hotwired/turbo-site/docs/handbook/06_building.md

 <div id="cart-counter" data-turbo-permanent>1 item</div>
 ```

-Before each render, Turbo Drive matches all permanent elements by `id` and transfers them from the original page to the new page, preserving their data and event listeners.
+Before each render, Turbo Drive matches all permanent elements by ID and transfers them from the original page to the new page, preserving their data and event listeners.